-FPV Robotics debuts Waver drone to inspect infrastructure on land, on water, and in the air – TechCrunch
+FPV Robotics debuts Waver drone to inspect infrastructure on land, on water and in the air – TechCrunch

 In addition to the sea and river bed inspection, the Waver can do a visual inspection of the bridge itself from up close using a more traditional camera, as well as the supporting land from which it extends.
 Komagata points out that this kind of multi-part inspection can require specialized boats, many hours of trained personnel time, things like temporary scaffolding for a close-up eyes-on approach and a lot more.
 He estimates based on studies FPV has done that their drone could reduce inspection costs to as little as 1/20th the cost of existing methods.
 That means it would be possible to monitor much more frequently than can be done currently, and in circumstances where risk to human inspectors on the ground might be a necessary component of using more traditional means.

-Waver estimates that just taking into account bridges alone, there’s a roughly $25 million per year total addressable market, and it’s aiming to acquire around 4 percent of that (roughly $1 million in revenue) in 2020, and then to grow that by about $2 million per year in the next two fiscal years.
-It’s currently mostly bootstrapped, with 90 percent of the startup’s existing ¥30,700,000 JPY $300,000 in seed funding coming from Komagata himself.
+Waver estimates that just taking into account bridges alone, there’s a roughly $25 million per year total addressable market, and it’s aiming to acquire around 4% of that (roughly $1 million in revenue) in 2020, and then to grow that by about $2 million per year in the next two fiscal years.
+It’s currently mostly bootstrapped, with 90% of the startup’s existing ¥30,700,000 ($300,000) in seed funding coming from Komagata himself.
 With that capital, the company has already gone from working prototype (which you can see in the GIF above) to the much more polished production version debuted at CES.

 Komagata, an engineer with a focus in drone development, envisions Waver being able to address challenges with aging infrastructure not just in Japan, but globally, though FPV’s initial focus is on the market opportunity at home.
 Ultimately, he hopes that Waver and other drone technology FPV Robotics brings to market helps to “make the world a better place,” and addressing challenges like infrastructure inspection is definitely a good place to start.